Preparing Spin Squeezed States via Adaptive Genetic Algorithm: Control Results

 The generalizability of our approach is investigated by applying it to collective spin models with different total spin number ($N=2J$).
-Figure \ref{RLlearning3size} presents the control results for different $N$s.
+FIG~\ref{RLlearning3size} presents the control results for different $N$s.
 The results show that the larger the $N$, the faster the compression parameter drops at the beginning, however, the corresponding squeezing parameter rebounds more strongly at the final time cut-off.
 This observation indicates that a lessened ensemble of spins benefits enhancing the precision of quantum metrology.
-Interestingly, this conclusion is also different from previous observations of using reinforcement learning~\cite{42ADP2400056}, but the mechanism of occurrence is unknown.

 The environmental temperature was assumed to be zero in the previous results.
 To investigate the robustness of the proposed control scheme, it is essential to examine how temperature affects the control outcomes.
 Since the temperature is positively correlated with the average number of thermal excitations in the reservoir, denoted by $n_{th}=\frac{1}{\exp^{\hbar\omega/k_BT}-1}$~\cite{50springer10978}, it indicates the strength of the decoherence.
 Here, $T$ is the temperature of the reservoir.
-As shown in Fig.~\ref{RLlearning3temp}, a gradual increase in thermal excitations reduces the effectiveness of the control strategy.
+As shown in FIG.~\ref{RLlearning3temp}, a gradual increase in thermal excitations reduces the effectiveness of the control strategy.

+According to FIG.~\ref{DoubleCFeacc}, \ref{RLlearning3size} and \ref{RLlearning3temp}, the timescale of achieving the maximal statistical averaging spin squeezing is unaffected by the number of pulses, the pulse type, or the number of thermal excitations $n_{th}$, consistently occurring around t=0.4.
+The sole influential variable is the particle number $N$, and the timescale is shortened markedly as the $N$ grows.

-Substantially, in the system we analyze, the applied coherent pulses interfere with the energy dissipation and decoherence that would otherwise drive the quantum system to its ground state.
+Substantially, in the system we analyze, the applied coherent pulses interfere with the energy dissipation that would otherwise drive the quantum system to its ground state.
 This competition establishes a dynamic equilibrium, enabling stable maintenance of the squeezing parameter.

+Inspired by recent advances in VQCs for state preparation~\cite{nrp3625, prl123260505, prap17064050, prr5043285, prr7l022072} and exploration of controlling different Hamiltonian items~\cite{prap20054038,prl105204101,pra106052613,pra108012608,pra110022610}, we employ a control paradigm based on alternating the native one-axis twisting interaction ($\propto \hat{J}_x$).
+The genetic algorithm optimizes the temporal arrangement of the control pulse sequence to prepare a specific spin-squeezed target state, with the performance summarized in FIG.~\ref{fidelity}.

+As shown in FIG.~\ref{fidelity}(a), for a dissipationless system ($\gamma = 0, n_{\text{th}} = 0$), our protocol robustly prepares the target state with a fidelity $|\eta|^2$ exceeding 0.99 for systems ranging from $N=20$ to $100$.
+Besides, this GA-based strategy is resilient to environmental noise; even in the presence of dissipation, the fidelity mainly remains above 0.9.
+This level of performance is highly competitive with, and not significantly different from, that achieved by emerging VQC approaches~\cite{prap17064050,prr7l022072}.